 If your court order specifies an app, use that app.
 If not, the practical question is what records you'll actually have at the end of the year.
 Apps that you skip using because they're too clunky produce empty records.
 Apps that you actually use produce complete ones.
 The "court-approved" question often matters less than the "will you still be using this in six months?" question.

 OurFamilyWizard is the platform most consistently mandated by US family courts in divorce decrees — that's the strongest claim to "court-approved" anyone has.
-TalkingParents has a 15+-year history of court use and expert witness testimony.
+TalkingParents has a long-standing history of court use and expert witness testimony.
 Both produce court-admissible records.
 Kidtime produces court-ready exports with first-class attorney access but isn't on any court's official mandate list.
 If your court order specifies an app, follow the order.

 Three things: timestamps that cannot be retroactively changed (immutability), exports in formats an attorney can readily file (Excel, PDF), and a credible chain-of-custody story for how the data was generated.
 OFW and TalkingParents have the most-tested immutability claims.
 Kidtime, AppClose, and Custody X Change all produce timestamped exportable records that work for the vast majority of family court proceedings.